SimonPringleWallace/weather-or-not-client/README.md

 >
 check yourself.
-Given this formula, a forecaster could be 100% certain that rain was going to fall on 30% of Boston and, although that's only a 30% PoP, 30% of Boston would definately need umbrellas on that day
+Given this formula, a forecaster could be 100% certain that rain was going to fall on 30% of Boston and, although that's only a 30% PoP, 30% of Boston would definately need umbrellas on that day;
-- and I wanted to make sure that they were covered (...so to speak).
+and I wanted to make sure that they were covered (...so to speak).

-##### Enter Barometric Pressure
+#### Enter Barometric Pressure
 While PoP may depend on several factors, barometric pressure is a constant.
 Higher pressure (above 1014 millibars of mercury) means clear weather, while lower pressure (1009 Millibars and below) is an indecator of bad weather (though